openplanet-nl/nadeoapi-docs/docs/auth/token.md

 # Using API tokens

 This guide explains how to use and manage Nadeo API tokens.
-See the [authentication overview page](/auth) for information on how to acquire tokens.
+See the [authentication overview page](/auth) for information on how to acquire tokens (and their audiences).

 If you have already obtained an access token and want to get started, see the [basic usage guide](#using-the-access-token).